 What do I need to know about my child's foreskin?

 The foreskin is the fold of skin that covers the glans (tip) of your child's penis.
 At birth, the foreskin sticks to the tip and cannot be pulled back.
 The foreskin should separate naturally and pull back when your child is about 3 years old.

 How do I care for my child's foreskin?

-- Infection: Your child's foreskin may look swollen and red, and feel painful to the touch.
-This may be caused by pulling the foreskin back before it has separated.
+- An infection may make your child's foreskin swollen, red, and painful to the touch.
+An infection may be caused by pulling the foreskin back before it has separated.
 It may also be caused by not cleaning under the foreskin.
-This can cause dead skin cells, called smegma, to build up and lead to infection.
+This can cause dead skin cells, called smegma, to build up.

 - Your child has a fever.

 - Your child has yellow discharge coming from his foreskin.

 - Your child's foreskin looks red and swollen, or is painful when touched.

 - Your child has pain while urinating.